Tich-fr/pitchfork-cmake/README.md

 |  |  |  Class1.h           -> Header of the class Class1 of the current submodule.
 |  |  |  Class1_test.cxx    -> Unit test for the class Class1 of the current submodule.
 |  |  |  ...
-|  |  └─ namespace1/        -> Subdirectories in submodules are allowed but must represent namespaces.
+|  |  └─ namespace1/        -> Subdirectories in submodules are allowed but should represent namespaces.
 |  |  |  |  CMakeLists.txt  -> Each namespace will be built as an OBJECT library.
 All namespace OBJECTs will be then aggregated by their parent submodule.
 |  |  |  |  Class1.cxx      -> Classes follow the same naming pattern that for submodules (see above).
 |  |  |  └─ ...